Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 Perhaps one of the biggest blues-influenced bands of yesteryear, 1969 to be exact, is not a big one at all, at least not by today’s standards.

 Yet, it is one that is highly influential to those in the know, and one whose members would go on to participate in some of the more legendary bands within rock history.
-Beginning their short-lived existence in 1968 Great Britain as The Bakerloo Blues Line, named after the London Underground Bakerloo Line, the band was started by guitarist David “Clem“ Clempson and bassist Terry Poole.
+Beginning their short-lived existence in 1968 Great Britain (United Kingdom) as The Bakerloo Blues Line, named after the London Underground Bakerloo Line, the band was started by guitarist David “Clem“ Clempson and bassist Terry Poole.

 In those early days, they went through a string of drummers, including John “Poli“ Palmer and John Hinch as they sought the right guy, who would eventually turn out to be Keith Baker – but let’s not get too far ahead of ourselves.

 If you are any type of rock and roll historian, the names mentioned here are a true Who’s Who with connections to Humble Pie, Uriah Heep, Judas Priest, Colosseum, Supertramp (in those days known as Daddy), Family, and others.
 The Bakerloo Blues Line was managed by Jim Simpson and played heavily blues-influenced music with a vibe similar to other artists of that period, like Cream or Jimi Hendrix Experience.

 With help and promotion from Jim Simpson, the legendary Henry’s Blueshouse opened inside the Crown Hotel in central Birmingham in the same year the band formed.
 The Bakerloo Blues Line was the first headliner to open the venue, which became famous for its Tuesday jam sessions with Rory Gallagher, Zepp, and many others.
 It hosted performances from touring blues legends like Arthur “Big Boy” Crudup, J.B.
 Hutto, Gary Davis, and Son House.

 1968 continued to be a good year for the band; Simpson included them on the now-famous “Big Bear Folly Tour” alongside acts Locomotive, Tea And Symphony, and Earth (who would later change their name to Black Sabbath).
 Before the year ended, the group appeared as the support act for the debut of Led Zeppelin at London’s famed Marquee Club on October 18, 1968.